waldowred5/Sith-Lord-Jedi-Ewok/README.md

       - "Round saved successfully" message displayed
       - Player is prompted to press any key to continue
       - Player is then prompted to enter their name (this will be used to display their score in the Leaderboard)
+        - If the player enters a name with non-alphanumeric characters they will be presented with the error message, "Please enter a valid name (no special characters)".
+This message is part of a loop which will be displayed every time a user enters an invalid name until they enter a valid name (the validation allows for numbers so players can use aliases).
       - Thanks for playing message displayed, followed by score successfully saved message
   - Once the game is finished due to a loss, the player will then be presented with the Options Sub-Menu, displaying:
     - Iconic Star Wars quote